Weed may not ease sleep problems, especially for regular users, studies say - Local News 8

 To test that concept, Sznitman and her team analyzed the sleep patterns of 128 people aged 50 and older with chronic pain.
 Sixty-two of the subjects didn’t use weed; the other 66 were marijuana users who used whole-plant based cannabis to ease their pain and help with sleep.

-The study, published Monday in The BMJ journal, found those who were using cannabis were less likely to report middle-of-the-night awakenings as compared to those who were not.
+The study, published Monday in the journal BMJ Supportive & Palliative Care, found those who were using cannabis were less likely to report middle-of-the-night awakenings as compared to those who were not.
 No differences were found between the groups when it came to difficulties initiating sleep and waking too early.

 But, the study also found that when people with chronic pain said they used weed frequently they did have more difficulty with falling asleep and more middle-of-the-night awakenings.

-Note: Correction: An earlier version of this story incorrectly identified the journal that published a recent study on cannabis and sleep patterns.